Sex Addiction – Out of Control Sexual Behavior

 Has your behavior been exposed by your partner or perhaps even your own child?

-Living with sex addiction can be a shameful, isolating and at times a potentially dangerous experience.
+Living with sex addiction-compulsive sexual behavior disorder, can be shameful, isolating and at times a potentially dangerous experience.
 Someone who is sexually addicted or compulsive exhibits out of control sexual behavior despite negative consequences.
-Consequences of sex addiction may include but are not limited to betrayal to a loved one, divorce or separation, sexually transmitted disease, unwanted pregnancies, financial loss and devastation; sometimes there are legal consequences—incarceration and the humiliation that accompanies it.
+Consequences of sex addiction may include but are not limited to betrayal to a loved one, divorce or separation, sexually transmitted disease, unwanted pregnancies, financial loss, and devastation; sometimes there are legal consequences—incarceration and the humiliation that accompanies it.
 Most virulent to this addiction is the impact it has on one’s healthy relationships—it distracts from establishing real intimacy with your loved one, creating a barrier to nurturing strong, intimate bonds.
 Despite one’s attempts to stop or reduce the frequency and/or intensity of engaging in risky behaviors perhaps on multiple occasions, the excitement and anticipation of the sexual release is overwhelming and they feel increasingly out of control.

-Sexual addiction and compulsivity can take on various forms including but not limited to excessive internet porn, solicitation of sex workers, compulsive masturbation, voyeurism, exhibitionism and chronic infidelity.
+Sexual addiction and compulsivity can take on various forms including but not limited to excessive internet porn, solicitation of sex workers, compulsive masturbation, voyeurism, exhibitionism, and chronic infidelity.

 Dr. Winter addresses the following concerns:

-Sex Addiction Has Become Increasingly Common
+Sex Addiction/Out of Control Sexual Behavior Has Become Increasingly Common

 It has been estimated that nearly 12 million people suffer from some form of sexual addiction in the United States.
 This is not surprising given the accessibility, affordability and anonymity that sexual material and access to hookups on the internet and cable television affords.